jcq/wedding/src/pages/get-involved/index.md

     - - -

-    We will have two hotel room blocks available: one in downtown Minneapolis and one in downtown Saint Paul.
+    We are working to have two hotel room blocks available: one in downtown Minneapolis (at the Millennium Hotel) and one in downtown Saint Paul (at The Saint Paul Hotel).
+More details (including block codes) will be posted shortly.

     Feel free to stay at either (or neither)!